SaltyGoo/saltygoo.github.io/pages/monster-lexicon.md

 The monster stat blocks are written to be easily adaptable into many OSR-sphere systems.
 I wrote in *italic* the philosophy behind each stat so that GMs reverse engineer them into other systems.

+Note: the monster stat blocks are currently being updated! this will progressively become obsolete.

 **HD:** Hit Dice.
 Roll as many D6s for the monster's HP. <br>
 *note - The highest HD is 10 and the lowest is 0.
 Roll D8s for old school DnD.
 Multiply by 3 for 5e.*